tech space_ blog

 Whilst this is very promising, more needs to be done to help businesses ensure full inclusivity.

-If you are interested in speaking to us about our blog or are interested in contributing please get in touch by emailing: Stephen.Linsley@HarveyNash.com and look out for our next tech space_ event.
+If you are interested in speaking to us about our blog or are interested in contributing please get in touch with Stephen Linsley or by emailing: Stephen.Linsley@HarveyNash.com and look out for our next tech space_ event.